domoslabs/AppQualityMetricID/draft-teigen-ippm-app-quality-metric-reqs.md

 We are looking for a middle ground between objective QoS metrics (Throughput, packet loss, jitter, average latency) and subjective but understandable QoE metrics (MOS, 5 star ratings).
 The ideal framework should be objective like QoS metrics and understandable like QoE metrics.

-If these requirements are met, the end-user can understand if a network can reliably deliver what they actually care about; the outcomes of applications.
+If these requirements are met, the end-user can understand if a network can reliably deliver what they actually care about: the outcomes of applications.
 Examples are how quickly a web-page loads, the smoothness of a video conference, or whether or not a video game has any lag.

 ## Requirements from Application and Platform Developers

 The framework needs to give developers the ability to describe the network requirements of their application.
-The network requirements must include all relevant dimensions of network quality so that different applications which are senstive to different network quality dimensions can all evaluate the network accurately.
+The format for specifying network requirements must include all relevant dimensions of network quality so that different applications which are senstive to different network quality dimensions can all evaluate the network accurately.
 We can’t expect all developers to have network expertise, so to make it easy for developers to use the framework it is key that network requirements can be specified approximately.
 Therefore, it must be possible to describe both simple and complex network requirements.
 The framework also needs to be flexible so it can be used with different kinds of traffic and so that extreme network requirements that far exceed the needs of today's applications can also be articulated.

 If these requirements are met, developers of application or platforms can state or test their network requirements and evalutate if the network is sufficent for a great application outcome.
 Both the applications that have networking expertise and those who don't can make use of the framework.